 To improve teaching and learning, the IRPD Director partners with IEA staff and local association members to improve professional development both face-to-face and online.
 With a focus on educational reform topics, this position creates opportunities for developing a train the trainer program on a variety of topics focusing on teacher effectiveness.

-Mary Jane Morris, Center for Educational Innovation Director
+Mary Jane Morris, IEA Teaching and Learning Director

 Kristine Argue, Instructional Resource and Professional Development Director